A blog by Susan Hardy.

 Thanks for your confidence, Nate.
 I’ll try my best not to break your streak!

-As part of my long-term project to Be a Better Science Writer, lately I’ve been reading Brian Greene.
+As part of my long-term project to be a better science writer, lately I’ve been reading Brian Greene.
 You may know him as a prominent string theorist, or as the author of several popular books on cosmology.
-Or maybe just as “that eleven dimensions guy.”
+Or maybe just as “the eleven dimensions guy.”

 So as I’m reading Greene, I’ve been trying to figure out what makes him such a good science writer.
 Some of it is what you’d expect: funny analogies, Simpsons references.
-(This may have also been part of what won Sarah over, since she’s the kind of person who talks half in quotations from The Simpsons.)
-But he also employs some tricks that absolutely crack me up, and that I don’t think I could ever get away with.
+But he also employs some tricks that absolutely crack me up.
 I’m paraphrasing here, but he says a lot of stuff like: You may have to read this part twice.
 It’s pretty difficult.
 Or: I know this material is boring, but don’t be tempted to skip ahead to the black holes.
 Or, when he’s talking about space-time geometry (this one’s a direct quote): “Feel free to go into skim mode if at any point this section gets too heavy.”

 By the time I was halfway through The Fabric of the Cosmos, I was pretty impressed, both with Greene and with myself.
 He was explaining heavy physics, and I was understanding it!
 Gravity and acceleration are equivalent—check.
 A particle in one place can mysteriously affect a particle in another place without sending it any kind of signal—check.
-All the order we see in the universe is a leftover from the extremely low-entropy state of the early universe—check.
 The shape of the universe might be like a video game—wait.
 What?

 That’s right, Greene told me.
 A video game.
 It’s like we’re all characters moving across the screen of a flat universe, and if we go off the right side of the screen, we’ll reappear on the left.
 Or maybe the shape of the universe is more like a sphere.
 Or a Pringle.

 A Pringle?!
-Surely the universe couldn’t really be anything like bad snack food, or like a Pac-Man game.
-There’s gotta be something more to this, I thought.
+Surely the universe couldn’t really be anything like snack food, or like a Pac-Man game.
+There’s gotta be more to this, I thought.